 John Gregory Odom was born November 29, 1951 in the small farming town of Hahira, Georgia.
 He graduated from Yale with a degree in English, cum laude, in 1973.
 He then studied for two years at The Queen’s College, Oxford and was awarded B.A. (hons) and M.A. degrees in Philosophy, Politics, and Economics.
 He graduated from the University of Virginia School of Law in 1978, and was admitted to the Georgia Bar immediately upon graduation.

 After practicing for several years in Savannah and Washington, Mr. Odom moved to New Orleans in 1982 and was a member in the business litigation section of a major regional law firm until 1990.
 In the spring of that year he withdrew to form his own firm, which evolved into Odom & Des Roches, LLC.

-Mr. Odom’s trial practice has inevitably led to an active appellate practice, and in 1998 he briefed and argued the case of Rivet vs. Regions Bank before the United States Supreme Court.
+Mr. Odom’s trial practice inevitably led to an active appellate practice, and in 1998 he briefed and argued the case of Rivet vs. Regions Bank before the United States Supreme Court.
 This resulted in a 9-0 Supreme Court victory for the firm’s client, reversing both the United States District Court and Court of Appeals below.
-He is a member of the Georgia Bar, the Louisiana Bar, and the District of Columbia Bar, all by examination, and is a member of the bars of numerous federal courts throughout the United States.
-For over 25 years he has been rated “AV” by Martindale-Hubbell, and is listed in Martindale’s Bar Register of Preeminent Lawyers.
+He was a member of the Georgia Bar, the Louisiana Bar, and the District of Columbia Bar, all by examination, and was a member of the bars of numerous federal courts throughout the United States.
+For over 30 years he was rated “AV” by Martindale-Hubbell, and is listed in Martindale’s Bar Register of Preeminent Lawyers.